 Financial disclosure: being open about your money

-This means that each of you will know what the other has in:
+That way, you will each know what the other has in:

 - savings